Carlos-RD/carlosrd.dev/content/about/index.md

 layoutBackgroundHeaderSpace = false
 +++
 ## About me

-Greetings!
+<div style="text-align: justify"> Greetings!
 I'm a native of Spain, born and raised in a household where electronics were a constant presence.
 My father's electronic endeavors, fueled by an 80286 PC running MS-DOS 6.2 and Norton Explorer, were a significant part of my upbringing.
 I found myself helping my father create printed circuit boards and solder the components, even though I never quite delved into the fundamentals of electronics.
-The shoemaker's son always goes barefoot.
+The shoemaker's son always goes barefoot, I guess...

 Around 19 years ago, I made the decision to study telecommunications and networking.
 It marked the beginning of my professional journey.
 I started working at local ISPs, simultaneously pursuing my Cisco CCNA certificate.
 This opened doors to supporting WAN networks, which in turn led to years of intense battles with ATM, T1/T3, and metro Ethernet lines.
 A decade later, an opportunity presented itself, behold the network security field.

 During this phase, I returned to university to delve into information systems and management.
 Here, I absorbed the theories about how information systems align with business objectives and the intricacies of organizational management.
-However, my passion for the technical side of things (getting them hands dirty)  never waned.
+However, my passion for the technical side of things ("getting them hands dirty")  never waned.
 This led me to pursue a master's degree in computer science with a focus on cybersecurity.

 Fast forward to today, and you'll find me spending more time in meetings discussing spreadsheets and pie charts than navigating the CLI.
-This is precisely why this space was created: a humble attempt on my part to continue wrestling with technology, creating something new, and pulling out a few hairs in the process.
+This is precisely why this space was created: a humble attempt on my part to continue wrestling with technology, creating something new, and pulling out a few hairs in the process.</div>

 ---